Urban Transport without the hot air

 The book is accessibly written, and is a must-read for the interested lay person as well as those involved in transport and urban planning.

-In Volume 2, (published 2016) Alan Cunningham considers the situation and solutions for the USA.
+In Volume 2, (forthcoming) Alan Cunningham considers the situation and solutions for the USA.
 Each volume can be read alone, or they can be read together to look at the wider global context.

 - Urban Transport without the hot air - Volume 1: Sustainable solutions for UK cities